bentomhall/nih-system/homebrewery/world/player-options.md

 You can cast *jump* on yourself at will, without expending spell points or material components.

-#### Stolen Knowledge
-You learn one spell from the bard, cleric, druid, sorcerer, or wizard list.
-You must be able to cast it without exceeding your spell point limit.
-You can cast any spells you know this way using spell points as normal; your casting ability is Charisma.
-Special: you can select this invocation more than once.
-Each time, pick a different spell.
-Each time you gain an invocation choice, you can also switch one spell you know via this invocation.

 #### Sculptor of Flesh
 Prerequisite: 7th level